pedroadame/amenitiz-challenge/README.md

 # Store with cash register app
-This app allows the user to choose products and view the total price of the checkout process taking in account specific pricing rules.
+This app allows the user to choose products to buy and view the total price of the checkout process taking into account specific pricing rules.

 ### Available products
 | Product Code | Product      | Price   |